scalalandio/chimney/docs/docs/troubleshooting.md

 !!! warning

-    The comparison was made against the version `0.6.5`.
+    The comparison was made against the version `{{ libraries.henkan }}`.
     If it's out-of-date, please let us know, or even better, provide a PR with an update!

 [Henkan](https://github.com/kailuowang/henkan) was first released in March 2016.
 Its latest version, contrary to Chimney, is based on [Shapeless](https://github.com/milessabin/shapeless/).
 It supports Scala 2.11, 2.12 and 2.13 on